 This design is purposeful, valuable and rich.
 Purple gives off the feeling of wealth and value over other colors.

 Culturally, purple is a very womanly color, so it works well with the nature of this site.

 Celtica combines purple with blue hues to create a very professional design.

 This design mixes purple with blue masterfully.
-Using deeper colors and blending the color in gradients create a mysterious theme.

 For this design, blue almost takes over, yet the purple is at a prime visual location and therefore makes a large impact.
 This design implies a company that is creative, yet also reliable, valuable and strong.

 White is often used in design for functional purposes (it’s a safe color to use as a background).
 Being the lightest color, it gives off the most refreshing and cleanest feeling.
 Designs that want to portray concepts of cleanliness, order and purity may best be served with white.